ldhtnp/quizlet-set-scraper/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 This project is licensed under the MIT License.
-See the [LICENSE.txt](LICENSE.txt) file for details. main.py also contain a brief license notice.
+See the [LICENSE.txt](LICENSE.txt) file for details. main.py also contains a brief license notice.